10 Hours / 10 CEs

 • Intended Audience

-This training is relevant for those working in general mental health, as well as practitioners in specialties such as marriage and family therapy, clinical social work, psychology, and professional clinical counseling.
-The program is also suitable for clinicians who have not previously received comprehensive training in this area and aims to enhance cultural competence and sensitivity when addressing sexual identity, behavior, and related concerns with diverse client populations.
+This training is designed for mental health professionals seeking to expand their foundational knowledge of human sexuality as it relates to clinical practice.
+It is especially relevant for those working in general mental health, marriage and family therapy, clinical social work, psychology, and professional clinical counseling, and aims to enhance cultural competence and sensitivity when addressing sexual identity, behavior, and related concerns with diverse client populations.
 While not intended to prepare participants as sex therapists, the training fulfills licensure or continuing education requirements and supports improved quality of care for clients presenting with sexual health issues.

 • Experience Level

-• Beginner: New or early-career clinicians with limited prior training in human sexuality who are seeking to build foundational competence in understanding sexual identity, behavior, and expression, and in addressing sexuality-related concerns in clinical practice.
+• Beginner: Participants with limited prior training in human sexuality who are seeking foundational knowledge to enhance cultural competence and sensitivity in clinical practice.

 • Practice Setting